-For Switzerland job search use the best job search engine on the Internet to date!
+For Switzerland job search use the best job search engine!

 For your Switzerland job search, simply type keywords into the Suchbegriff/What box describing the kind of job you want, and enter a city, a province or postal code in the Ort/Where box.
 Then click the Finden/Find button or hit the Enter key on your keyboard.

 Careerjet runs Switzerland job search on all of the major job boards, newspaper sites, niche industry sites and corporate job sites.
 Those include:

 monster.ch, experteer.ch, migros.ch, epfl.ch, manor.ch, wwp.ch, jobs.ch, job-up.ch, hes-so.ch, csem.ch, hotel-career.ch, studisurf.ch, manor.ch, michaelpage.ch, efinancialcareers.ch, startpeople.ch, snagajob.com, post.ch, offene-stellen.ch, job-up.ch, students.ch, jobscout24.ch, prose.ch, jobengine.ch and hundreds more.